odysseyindia/odyssey-tours/content/english/tim/itineraries/amongst-the-maharajas/_index.md

           not far from the craft center of Chhota Udepur and the heritage town of Champaner.
 It houses the Kathiwada Raaj Mahal, a 19th-century mansion which was once the hunting lodge of the Kathiwada royal family.
-It’s been immaculately restored and today offers one of the best heritage-hotel experiences in India.
+The mansion has been immaculately restored and today offers one of the best heritage-hotel experiences in India.
       - type: hotel
         url: >-
           /destinations/india/states/madhya-pradesh/cities/kathiwada/hotels/kathiwada-raaj-mahal/